18 Best Software and Tools for Finance Teams and Managers in 2023

 When choosing your CFO software, consider how each tool accommodates growth, integrates with other tools (sometimes with the help of a connector API), and meets the needs of your business.
 One essential tool is the CFO dashboard, which surfaces critical data and analytics to support strategic decision-making.
 Ideally, your chosen software should:

 - Increase data visibility

 - Improve workflows

 - Enable better decision-making

 With the right tools, finance teams can lead and support strategic decision-making with real-time scenario analysis and modeling future growth with greater accuracy.
-Even if it can be difficult to let go of legacy processes, more and more CFOs are seeing the benefits of transitioning from a spreadsheet-centric approach to one that leverages modern automation tools.
+Even if it can be difficult to let go of legacy processes, more and more CFOs are seeing the benefits of transitioning from a spreadsheet-centric approach to one that leverages modern automated analytics and reporting software.